What are EU Missions?

 Its focus will be on solutions and preparedness for the impact of climate change to protect lives and assets.
 It will include behavioural changes and social aspects by addressing new communities beyond usual stakeholders, which help lead to a societal transformation.

-How specific missions are identified
+How specific EU Missions were identified

-This mission area has a mission board tasked with identifying one or more specific missions for implementation under Horizon Europe.
+This mission area has a mission board tasked with identifying one or more specific Missions for implementation under Horizon Europe.
 The mission board consists of 15 experts, including the chair, and is supported by a mission secretariat and an assembly.

 Possible mission proposed by the mission board